tensorlayer/TensorLayer/docs/user/installation.rst

 Installing TensorLayer
 ------------------------
 For TensorLayer, please refer to the steps mentioned above.
+TensorLayer3.0 supports multiple backends.
+We use TensorFlow backend by default.
+If you need to use other backends you can refer to the following.

 .. code-block:: bash

   pip3 install tensorflow        #CPU version pip3 install tensorflow-gpu    #GPU version (GPU version and CPU version just choose one) pip3 install tensorlayer       #Install tensorlayer

 Issue
 =======